kyang5/coursedescriptions/source/graduate/graduate-degree-programs.rst

 To be a full-time graduate student at the same time, the most common additional course is  the required :doc:`../courses/comp417`, which has no prerequisite.

-:doc:`../courses/comp170` does not require any background in programming, but if you have no background in programming, then it is important to have a math background in which you are comfortable with the material in a precalculus course like our |math118|, which includes significant manipulation of functions and logical symbolic progressions.
+:doc:`../courses/comp170` does not require any background in programming, but if you have no backgound in programming, then it is important to have a math background in which you are comfortable with the material in a precalculus course like our |math118|, which includes significant manipulation of functions and logical symbolic progressions.

 If you have a previous modest introduction to programming, including defining and using functions, then the formal math background is not so important.